-Offering costs consist of fees and expenses incurred in connection with the offer and sale of the Company's common stock and bonds, including legal, accounting, printing fees and other related expenses, as well as costs incurred in connection with the filing of a shelf registration statement.
-These costs are capitalized when incurred and recognized as a reduction of offering proceeds when the offering is consummated.
-During the second quarter ended June 30, 2016, the Company determined that it was no longer likely to issue shares under its current shelf registration statement, as a result, the Company expense \$261,761 of previously capitalized deferred offering costs for the year ended December 31, 2016.
-The Company incurred \$307,022 in connection with the offering of our common stock in a public offering in April 2017 (the "April Offering") and the At-the-Market (ATM) offering program that began in August 2017 (the "ATM Program").
-These costs are shown on the Consolidated Statement of Changes in Net Assets and Liabilities as a reduction to Paid-in Capital as of December 31, 2017.
-See Note 4 for further discussion.
+Deferred offering costs consist of fees and expenses incurred in connection with the offer and sale of the Company's securities, including legal, accounting, printing fees and other related expenses, as well as costs incurred in connection with the filing of a shelf registration statement.
+These costs are capitalized when incurred and recognized as a reduction of offering proceeds when the offering is consummated and shown on the Consolidated Statement of Changes in Net Assets and Liabilities as a reduction to Paid-in-Capital.
+During the year ended December 31, 2016, the Company determined that it was no longer likely to issue shares under its current shelf registration statement, as a result, the Company expensed \$261,761 of previously capitalized deferred offering costs for the year ended December 31, 2016.
+During the year ended December 31, 2018, the Company incurred \$18,673 of costs related to the preparation of a registration statement, which were capitalized and will be treated as discussed above in the event an offering is consummated.